azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Akihiko and Misaki head to the publisher to deliver Akihiko's latest manuscript</p>
+<p align="center">Akihiko and Misaki head to the publisher to deliver Akihiko's latest manuscript.
+When the two are pulled apart by business, Misaki is cornered by Haruhiko who is still determined to claim Misaki as his own.</p>
 </td>
 </tr>
 </table>